AliGhorashiCMT/Topological-Prevalence/README.md

 ### JLD2 Files
-We have included JLD2 files with the necessary input file data for each spacegroup, sg, in ./symeigs/output/sg$sg/eps1/te/ (Note that for all other dielectric contrasts and the TM mode input files, the only difference is the value of epsin)
+We have included JLD2 files with the necessary input file data for each spacegroup, sg, in ./symeigs/output/sg$sg/eps1/te/ (Note that for all other dielectric contrasts and the TM mode input files, the only difference is the value of epsin).
+To map the data stored in the JLD2 files to a Fourier lattice, simply load(./symeigs/output/sg$sg/eps1/te/sg$sg-epsid1-res64-te-input.jld2).
+This will give an object with three fields: **Rsv**, **flatv** and **isovalv**, each of which is a 10000 element vector. **Rsv** is a vector of lattice vectors.
+Note that for every plane groups except for p2, p6, and c2mm, each element of **Rsv** will be the same, due to symmetry restrictions.
+**flatv** is a vector of elements of type ModulatedFourierLattice{2}.
+Each ModulatedFourierLattice object has fields orbits and orbitcoefs.
+Orbits are the reciprocal lattice vectors **G** and orbitcoefs the corresponding Fourier basis coefficients. **isovalv** is a vector of isovalues (which determine the filling of the Fourier lattice).
+Use plotting_utilities.jl to use **Rsv**, **flatv** and **isovalv** to plot the corresponding Fourier lattices.